IN-CORE/incore-docs/manual/source/analyses/building_dmg.md

 along with the probability of damage.
 For the case of an earthquake hazard, soil information can be used to modify the damage probabilities to include damage due to liquefaction.

-The output of this analysis is a CSV file with probabilities of damage.
+The outputs of this analysis are CSV file with probabilities of damage and JSON file with information about hazard and fragilities.

 **Input parameters**